Oral Fixation: What It Really Is, Why Your Brain Does It, and What to Do About It

 Here's the formal oral fixation definition: a persistent, often unconscious preoccupation with oral stimulation that manifests as repetitive mouth-related behaviors in adulthood.
 Think nail biting, smoking, excessive snacking, pen chewing, gum chewing, or lip biting.

 Now, Freud's broader psychosexual theory has its critics.
 Large parts of it haven't held up under modern scientific scrutiny.
-But the core observation, that many adults develop persistent oral habits tied to comfort and stress regulation, is well-documented.
+But the core observation --- that many adults develop persistent oral habits tied to comfort and stress regulation --- is well-documented.
 The why has just gotten a significant update.

 Oral Fixation Psychology: What Modern Neuroscience Actually Says